-Do you know what’s just as good as fried churros?
-Baked churros!
-They come out golden brown and with a crunchy exterior.
-They’re incredibly simple to make and you don’t have to worry about hot oil!
+Baked churros are just as good as fried churros!
+Homemade churros cooked in the oven come out golden brown, with a crunchy exterior and a soft interior.
+This baked churros recipe is incredibly simple to make, and you don’t have to worry about hot oil!

 Whenever my mom hears a recipe name that isn’t familiar to her, she’s a little hesitant to dive in.
 I guess that’s pretty typical though.
-I’m the same way but with dinner recipes which I really don’t need to worry too much about that since I do all of the cooking.
+I’m the same way with dinner recipes, but I really don’t need to worry too much about that since I do all of the cooking.

 These baked churros make the perfect dipping sticks.
 They have a crunchy outside that's been rolled in cinnamon and sugar and a soft inside.
 You don't even have to worry about hot oil!